2025-ilaria/project-/sparql-queries.md

 In this case, the description was richer compared to Teatro Massimo.

 ## Query 4️⃣: Investigating for the properties in other theatres
-Other than comparing to a specific theatre, we checked for the properties generally used to describe a “teatro” in ArCo:
+Other than comparing to a specific theatre, we checked for the properties generally used to describe a “teatro” in ArCo.

+**🔍 Query**:

 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>